 1. Accident Prevention

 Accident prevention is the primary goal of a health and safety program for any business, no matter the industry.
-Using incident reports aids in creating effective policies, processes and procedures for the purpose of establishing hazards and actively preventing incidents.
-The process of reporting and preventing accidents has benefits for both the individual and the organization alike.
+Using incident reports aids in creating effective policies, processes, and procedures to establish hazards and actively prevent incidents.
+The process of reporting and preventing accidents benefits both the individual and the organization.
 Let’s take a quick look at each below.

 For The Individual

-Did you know that in 2019, 5,333 work place deaths occured in the United States?
-That’s 2% higher than 2018 and showing a disturbing trend. (source)
+Did you know that in 2019, 5,333 workplace deaths occurred in the United States?
+That’s 2% higher than in 2018, and it shows a disturbing trend. (source)

 Individuals are always best attempting to aid in accident prevention at work.
-So doing your part by filling out an incident report, whether a Near Miss or event where injury occured.
+So, do your part by filling out an incident report, whether a Near Miss or an event where an injury occurred.
 Remember that reporting a Dangerous Situation can help prevent it from becoming a serious injury or worse.

 For The Organization